What is a Blue-green Harmful Algal Bloom?

 Are some lakes more likely to have a blue-green algae HAB?

 Some waterbodies appear to be more likely than others to have frequent blooms.
 Studies conducted in New York State and elsewhere continue to look at the specific triggers for each lake exhibiting blue-green HABs.
-Find out what waterbodies had a blue-green algae bloom notice in 2012.
+Find out what waterbodies have a blue-green algae bloom notice.

 How long does a bloom last?